Lymah123/100-days-of-code/daily-journal.md

 Day 80: 12/02/25

 - I worked on report generation on the backend.
-- I enhanced the API handlers part
+- I enhanced the API handlers part.